Ktoettotakoy/obsi-handy-utils/README.md

 This Obsidian plugin calculates the estimated time it takes to read the current file based on a user-configured reading speed (WPM - Words Per Minute).
 It also allows users to adjust their reading speed via the plugin settings or a simple command.

+## Note
+This plugin is still under development.
+Features may be added or changed over time.

 ## Features

 - Automatically calculates and displays the estimated reading time for the currently opened file in the status bar (right botom corner).